Adirondacks on a budget

 9. Jam out to live music

 Live music is usually something you associate with less family-friendly locations, but in Tupper Lake there are a variety of opportunities to bring the kids along for some free tunes.
-For free music that is kid friendly, check out the Sunset Music Series at the pavilion overlooking Raquette Pond or check the local events calendar for live music at some of the other venues in and around Tupper Lake, such as the Childwold Chamber Concert Series.
+For free music that is kid-friendly, check out the Sunset Music Series at the pavilion overlooking Raquette Pond or check the local events calendar for live music at some of the other venues in and around Tupper Lake, such as the Childwold Chamber Concert Series.
+In addition to live music be sure to check out the Little Loggers Kids Shows presented by Tupper Arts during the summer.

 10. Stargaze like a pro